Untouchable (novel): Plot summary

-Set in the north Indian cantonment town Bulashah, Untouchable presents a day in the life of a young Indian sweeper named Bakha.
-The son of Lakha, head of all of Bulashah's sweepers, Bakha is intelligent but naïve, humble yet vain.
+Set in the north Indian cantonment town Bulandshahr, Untouchable presents a day in the life of a young Indian sweeper named Bakha.
+The son of Lakha, head of all of Bulandshahr's sweepers, Bakha is intelligent but naïve, humble yet vain.
 Over Bakha's day, various major and minor tragedies occur, causing him to mature and turn his gaze inward.
 By the end of the novel, Anand makes a compelling case for the end of untouchability because it is an inhumane, unjust system of oppression.
 He uses Bakha and the people populating the young man's world to craft his argument.

 Bakha's day starts with his father yelling at him to get out of bed and clean the latrines.
 The relationship between the father and son is strained, in part due to Bakha's obsession with the British, in part because of Bakha's laziness.
 Bakha ignores his father but eventually gets up to answer the demands of a high-caste man that wants to use the bathroom.
 This man is Charat Singh, a famous hockey player.
 At first, Singh also yells at Bakha for neglecting his cleaning duties.
 However, the man has a changeable personality.
 It isn’t long before he instructs Bakha to come to see him later in the day so he can gift the young sweeper with a prized hockey stick.
 An overjoyed Bakha agrees.

 High on his good fortune he quickly finishes his morning shift and hurries home, dying of thirst.
 Unfortunately, there is no water in the house.
 His sister Sohini offers to go fill the water bucket.
 At the well, Sohini must wait behind several other outcasts also queued up.
 Also waiting for water is Gulabo, mother of one of Bakha's friends and a jealous woman.
 She hates Sohini and is just barely stopped from striking the young woman.
 A priest from the town temple named Pundit Kali Nath comes along and helps Sohini get water.
 He instructs her to come to clean the temple later in the day.
 Sohini agrees and hurries home with the water.

 Back at home Lakha fakes an illness and instructs Bakha to clean the town square and the temple courtyard in his stead.
 Bakha is wise to the wily ways of his father but cannot protest.
 He takes up his cleaning supplies and goes into town.
 His sweeping duties usually keep him too busy to go into town, and so he takes advantage of the situation by buying cigarettes and candies.